snrism/containet/README.rst

 Docker-OVS Integration
 ==========

-The goal is to connect docker containers hosted in multiple nodes via OpenvSwitch.
+In these set of experiments, we will connect docker containers hosted in multiple nodes via OpenvSwitch.
-In this setup, we will replace the existing docker bridge with OVS.
-We will setup GRE tunnels between OVS switches in 2 nodes and connect the containers via OVS.
+We will replace the existing docker bridge with OVS to leverage different functionalities.
+We start with setting up GRE tunnels between OVS switches in 2 nodes and connect the containers via OVS.

 Installation
 ===========
-Note: If you have 2 hosts that are already running docker, you can skip to the Containet Setup
+Note: If you have 2 hosts that are already running docker, you can skip this section and move to the Containet Setup

 - Install virtualbox https://www.virtualbox.org/wiki/Downloads
 - Install vagrant https://www.vagrantup.com/downloads.html